 Why do we run?
 And more importantly, how should we run?
 The legions of marketing mavens hawking running shoes will tell you a heel strike is safe with their shoes on, but some scientists happen to vehemently disagree.
 The controversy over this subject

-Running is a skill and the CrossFit Endurance crew has perfected teaching it.
+Running is a skill and the CrossFit Workshop: Running crew has perfected teaching it.
 Learn about biomechanics, the science of running, nutrition, injury prevention and programming implementation.
-Check out the Running Drills series with Brian MacKenzie via The CrossFit Journal: Part 1, Part 2, Part 3, Part 4, Part 5 and Part 6
+Check out the Running Drills series with Brian MacKenzie via The CrossFit Journal: Part 1, Part 2, Part 3, Part 4, Part 5, and Part 6